hubert-leterme/wcnn/README.md

 <sub>Univ.
 Grenoble Alpes, CNRS, Inria, Grenoble INP, LJK, 38000 Grenoble, France</sub>

+This Python package provides a comprehensive framework for reproducing the experiments detailed in the paper.

 ## Requirements and Settings

 You can create a conda environment to reproduce our results in similar conditions.